-I have finally moved away from using shared hosting…and boy does it feel good!
-I probably should have done it sooner, but just never got around to it.
-But then again, DigitalOcean wasn’t really around 5-10 years ago.
+I have finally moved on from using shared hosting for my personal sites…and it feels good!
+I should have done it sooner, I just never had time.
+But then again, companies like DigitalOcean did not exist until recently.

 So what is DigitalOcean?
-DigitalOcean is a cloud hosting provider built on simplicity and community.
-Both of which, are the reasons I decided to go with them.
-I have changed hosting providers several times over the years, mostly due to extremely poor (or nonexistent) customer service and unreliable servers/support technicians.
+DigitalOcean is a cloud hosting provider built on simplicity and community (similar to AWS, Azure, and GCP).
+Both of which, are the reasons I decided to go with them as opposed to the bigger players.
+I have changed hosting providers several times over the years, mostly due to extremely poor customer service and unreliable servers/support teams.

 The most recent was GoDaddy.com.
-Yes, they have 24/7 customer service, but no way to email them (phone support only).
-Also, the support people were not very helpful when it came to troubleshooting or supporting anything other than password resets and how to connect to an FTP server.
+Yes, they have 24/7 customer service, but there is no way to email them (phone support only).
+Also, the support staff were not very helpful when it came to troubleshooting or supporting anything other than simple requests (e.g. password resets and FTP/DNS support).

 My sites on GoDaddy started to suffer from performance issues around 6 months after moving my websites.
-I’m assuming it was just GoDaddy overloading the shared server I was on, but my sites were all starting to take 5-10 seconds to load compared to 1-2 seconds, when I first moved to them.
+I’m assuming it was just due to overloading the shared servers I was on with other users, but my sites all starting to take 5-10 seconds to load compared to 1-2 seconds, when I first moved to them.
 Perhaps I was placed on a brand new server at the time of my move.
-Then my sites started to time out and go offline due to the load on the server and the restrictions on resources.
+Then my sites started taking longer to load and would occasionally go offline due to the load on the server and the restrictions on resources.
 I initially started looking at using Amazon Cloud Service (AWS).

 AWS was great, they offer the first year free, which is why I tried them out.
 I found it surprisingly easy to get things set up with a LAMP stack and turn everything up.
-I did find AWS a bit cluttered with so much stuff, and complicated where it didn’t need to be.
-But this was mostly due to having so many features and options to use.
-I just didn’t need them.
+I did find AWS a bit cluttered with so many features, and overly complicated, where it did not need to be.
+However, this was mostly due to having so many features available to use.
+I just didn’t need them for my purposes.

 And while I was setting up a few things and searching for some advice/information, I came across several DigitalOcean tutorials.
 Which were incredibly well written and super helpful.
 I soon learned about this DigitalOcean company and was like “what the heck, let’s give these guys a try”.
 I mean, they have a 1GB, 1CPU, 30GB SSD and 2TB bandwidth plan for 10$ a month…that’s less than what I was paying for shared hosting on GoDaddy.
 You heard that right!
 The odds are, if you are paying for a business-grade shared hosting plan, you are probably paying around $10-20 a month.
 That’s $10-20 for a shared hosting account with restricted resources on all services.
 You can get a dedicated VPS server for the same price or less with 100% control over everything on the server.